PerilousBooklet/docs-code/git.md

 I need to update a branch:

-1. Merge :
+1. Merge : `git checkout main`, `git fetch`, `git pull origin main`, `git checkout branch`, `git merge main`, `git push origin branch`
 2. Rebase:
 3. Squash:

-I need to pick and apply commits from another branch in the same project:
+I need to pick and apply commits from another branch in the same repository:

-I need to pick and apply commits from another branch from another project:
+I need to pick and apply commits from another branch from another repository:

 I need to setup a remote:

 I need to setup another remote:

+I need to list all branches in the current repository: `git branch -a`

 I need to delete a branch:

+I need to stash some code to return to later:

 I need to create and assign a tag:

-I need to stash some code and then return to it: